skip to main content

 Prerequisites: Ch 41 abc.

 This course will address both one-dimensional and two-dimensional techniques in NMR spectroscopy which are essential to elucidating structures of organic and organometallic samples.
 Dynamic NMR phenomena, multinuclear, paramagnetic and NOE effects will also be covered.
 An extensive survey of multipulse NMR methods will also contribute to a clear understanding of two-dimensional experiments.
 (Examples for Varian NMR instrumentation will be included.)
+Not offered 2024-25.

 Instructor: Virgil